kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 convenient to keep these two levels around.
 We load the data file by file, and we process it by chunk anyway.

 As for the Box bit, let's just ignore that for now.
-Seasoned Rust developpers will known why it's there.
+Seasoned Rust developers will known why it's there.

 ### Map/Reduce